-Although our estimates assumed "optimistic" clothing scenarios for making vitamin D3, they raise the question as to whether or not American children are going outdoors enough to meet their minimum daily vitamin D requirements (600 IU/day; for blood levels of 20 ng/ml or 50 nmol/L) recommended by the Institute of Medicine (2011).
-Based on the results of this analyses, it appears that most active Caucasian children of skin type II can make optimal amounts of vitamin D3 (\geq 1,200 IU/day for blood levels of 30 ng/mL or 75 nmol/L) during the summer, but only if they do not use sunscreens diligently except during beach vacations.
+Although our estimates assumed "optimistic" clothing scenarios for making vitamin D_3 , they raise the question as to whether American children are going outdoors enough to meet their minimum daily vitamin D requirements (600 IU/day; for blood levels of 20 ng/mL or 50 nmol/L) recommended by the Institute of Medicine (2011).
+The amount of time varies by season (Godar 2001).
+Based on the results of this analysis, it appears that most active Caucasian children of skin type II can make optimal amounts of vitamin D3 (≥ 1,200 IU/day for blood levels of 30 ng/mL or 75 nmol/L) during the summer, but only if they do not use sunscreens diligently except during beach vacations.
+However, children with darker skin may never achieve optimal production, whereas those with skin types III and IV may meet only minimum requirements during the summer, and children with very dark skin (type V) may meet their optimum requirements during the summer only if they take a 3-week beach vacation at latitudes lower than 40°N (approximate middle of the United States).